1889 Indian Head Penny Value Checker: Errors List & No Mint Mark Worth

 1889 No Mint Mark Indian Head Penny Value

 The 1889 business strike presents a distinctive challenge in strike quality.
-Many examples show weakness in the diamond patterns along the headband and feather tips, where dies struggled to deliver full impression.
-Specimens displaying complete detail in these areas command premiums of 20 to 40 percent over typical strikes in identical grades.
+Many examples show weakness in the diamond patterns along the headband and feather tips, where dies struggled to deliver a full impression.

-Genuine examples reveal distinct spacing between individual headdress feathers, along with the characteristic orange-peel texture.
-The precise weight of 3.11 grams serves as a diagnostic checkpoint, while diamond shapes below “LIBERTY” should appear crisp rather than mushy.
+The precise weight of 3.11 grams serves as a diagnostic checkpoint.
+Diamond shapes below “LIBERTY” should appear crisp rather than mushy when examined under magnification.

 1889 No Mint Mark Indian Head Penny (RD) Price/Grade Chart